Modular representation theory of affine and cyclotomic Yokonuma-Hecke algebras: Introduction

-Recently, by generalizing the approach of Okounkov-Vershik \cite{OV} on the representation theory of $\mathfrak{S}_n$, Chlouveraki and Poulain d'Andecy \cite{ChP1} introduced the notion of affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and gave explicit formulas for all irreducible representations of $Y_{r,n}(q)$ over $\mathbb{C}(q)$, and obtained a semisimplicity criterion for it.
-In their subsequent paper [ChP2], they studied the representation theory of the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and the cyclotomic Yokonuma-Hecke algebra $Y_{r,n}^{d}(q)$.
-In particular, they gave the classification of irreducible representations of $Y_{r,n}^{d}(q)$ in the generic semisimple case.
-In the past several years, the study of affine and cyclotomic Yokonuma-Hecke algebras has made substantial progress; see \cite{ChP1, ChP2, ChS, C, ER, JP, Lu, Ro}.
+Recently, by generalizing the approach of Okounkov-Vershik \cite{OV} to the representation theory of $\mathfrak{S}_n$, Chlouveraki and Poulain d'Andecy \cite{ChP1} introduced the notion of affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and gave an explicit construction for all irreducible representations of $Y_{r,n}(q)$ over $\mathbb{C}(q)$, and further obtained a semisimplicity criterion for $Y_{r,n}(q)$.
+In their subsequent paper \cite{ChP2}, they studied the representation theory of the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and the cyclotomic Yokonuma-Hecke algebra $Y_{r,n}^{\lambda}(q)$.
+In particular, they gave the classification of irreducible representations of $Y_{r,n}^{\lambda}(q)$ in the generic semisimple case.
+In the past several years, the study of affine and cyclotomic Yokonuma-Hecke algebras has made substantial progress; see, e.g., \cite{ChJuKL, ChP1, ChP2, ChPo, ChS, C, ER, JPA, Lu3, PA, Ro, RS}.

-The second author and Wang [WW] have introduced the notion of wreath Hecke algebra associated to an arbitrary finite group $G$ and developed its modular representation theory and modular branching rules.
-The wreath Hecke algebra (when $G$ is the cyclic group of order $r$) can be regarded as a degeneration, when $q$ tends to $\pm 1,$ of the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$.
-Our goal of this paper is to develop the representation theory of the algebra $\widehat{Y}_{r,n}(q)$ by generalizing the approach of [WW].
-The main results of this paper include the classification of the simple $\widehat{Y}_{r,n}(q)$-modules as well as the classification of the simple modules of the cyclotomic Yokonuma-Hecke algebras over an algebraically closed field $\mathbb{K}$ of characteristic $p$ such that $p$ does not divide $r$ (which is required to make sure that the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ is defined over $\mathbb{K}$).
-We also obtain the modular branching rule for $\widehat{Y}_{r,n}(q)$, and its interpretation via crystal graphs of quantum affine algebras.

-We establish the PBW basis of the affine Yokonuma-Hecke algebra $\widehat{Y}_{r,n}(q)$ and describe its center in Section 2.